BertrandAreal/pg_build_win/README.txt

 them and wait, but it won't work with all installers.

 You will need to adjust the file names to reflect the exact files you downloaded.

+If you're on a 32-bit platform, omit the lines for 64-bit programs and for Perl, use PERL_PATH=Yes PERL_EXT=Yes for the 32-bit version since you aren't installing the 64-bit version.

 	start /wait mingw-get-inst-20120426.exe /silent
 	c:\MinGW\bin\mingw-get.exe install msys-flex msys-bison g++ gdb mingw32-make msys-base